 - Acrylic Paint (red and blue)

-- Transfer Heat Vinyl (and if you don’t have a vinyl cutter, then you can paint the “Daddy’s Lil Monster” on the shirt instead
+- Transfer Heat Vinyl (and if you don’t have a vinyl cutter, then you can check you this article on vinyl cutters

 This whole process took about an hour.
 The big chuck of it was trying to figure out how to put the vinyl on my shirt.
 I was using regular vinyl instead of heated transfer vinyl.
 For those who are using vinyl, make sure you use HEATED vinyl.
 It’s just makes the process so much easier.
 Then you use acrylic paint to paint over the shirt, you can also mix it glycerol.